 We welcome families to visit our school at any time during term time.
-We always recommend that for your initial visit that you join us for an individual tour, where you will be given our full attention, without the bustle of an Open Day.
-You will have more time to meet our experienced, knowledgeable staff, view our school and its grounds, and at the end of your tour spend some time with our Headmistress, Mrs Savage, for a cup of tea and a chat, asking any questions you may have.
+We always recommend that for your initial visit that you join us for a tour.
+You will have time to meet our experienced, knowledgeable staff, view our school and its grounds, and at the end of your tour spend some time with our Headmistress, Mrs Savage, for a cup of tea and a chat, asking any questions you may have.

 2. Register with us